When a person is suffering from emotional distress they can feel they need to 'Be Strong' and not 'Burden others'.

-Below are some of the issues we work with that we have explained more in depth:
+Below are just some of the issues we work with and their definitions.:

 Abortion: Some women can suffer from feelings of intense sadness, loss, regret, shame and guilt after having an abortion and often need a safe space they can talk without feeling judged.

 Abuse: Abuse is defined as any action that intentionally harms or injures another person.